European Union Aviation Safety Agency: List of Current EASA Member-States

+Former EASA Member-States

+Prior to the UK's withdrawal from the EU, the UK Civil Aviation Authority was an EASA member-state.

 Certification

 On 28 September 2003, the agency took over responsibility for the airworthiness and environmental certification of all aeronautical products, parts, and appliances designed, manufactured, maintained or used by persons under the regulatory oversight of EU Member States.

 Certain categories of aeroplanes are however deliberately left outside EASA responsibility, thus remaining under control of the national CAAs: ultralights, experimentals, and balloons are a few examples.
-They are referred to as "Annex I" aeroplanes (formerly known as "Annex II“ aeroplanes), and are listed on the EASA website.
+They are referred to as "Annex I" aeroplanes (formerly known as "Annex II" aeroplanes), and are listed on the EASA website.

-In July 2017, EASA and the Civil Aviation Authority of Singapore entered into a working arrangement to recognize each other's certifications.
+In July 2017, EASA and the Civil Aviation Authority of Singapore entered into a working arrangement to recognise each other's certifications.

 Aircraft classification

 The agency defines several classes of aircraft, each with their own ruleset for certification and maintenance and repair.
 EASA established safety levels according to a risk hierarchy.
-For non-commercial operations, a set of rules were developed to achieve safety goals.
+For non-commercial operations, a set of rules was developed to achieve safety goals.
 EASA difference non-commercial operations between non-commercial operations other than complex aircraft (NCO) and non-commercial operations with complex motor-powered aircraft.

-EASA has started to introduce basic regulations for unmanned aircraft (drones) which are divided between open category (no operational approval is required), specific category (requires risk-based operational authorization), and certified category, where pilots needs a license and operators receive a certificate.
+EASA has started to introduce basic regulations for unmanned aircraft (drones) which are divided between open category (no operational approval is required), specific category (requires risk-based operational authorisation), and certified category, where pilots needs a license and operators receive a certificate.